Quality Control

 Designed to run smoothly on massive bases.
 The mod processes a few machines each tick to avoid lag spikes, and includes settings (under the map tab) to tune the performance further.

-Adding the mod to an existing save game may cause some lag as it scans everything.
+Adding the mod to an existing save game may cause an initial lag spike as it scans everything.
 Once all the entities are scanned it will go back to normal.

 Compatibility

-Some modded items don't do well with quality changes.
-This mod is generally safe to use along side them, but their entities are filtered out to prevent issues.
-So far that includes:
+Some modded entities don't do well with quality changes.
+This mod is generally safe to use along side them, but their entities are pro-actively filtered out to prevent issues.
+There may be some that are not discovered yet.

 There are a few entity types that are not supported: belts, pipes, rails, and storage containers.